-The scene would start in much the same way, with Davina being assaulted by Esther’s wolves and having insufficient magical power to take them all on at once.
+The scene would start in much the same way, with Davina being assaulted by Esther’s wolves and having insufficient magical power to take them on all at once.
 Mikael would intervene, as he does, and Davina’s bracelet would fall off in the struggle and we would see it clatter to the ground.
 This I think was all fine.

 Unfortunately the link I originally used here has disappeared and I could not find an video currently online of the scene for comparison.

 - “I’m an original.
-Show a little respect.” – Rewriting Inconsistent Fight Scenes by Analyze
+Show a little respect.” – Rewriting Inconsistent Fight Scenes

-- A Triumphant Return – A Hypothetical Scene for Gathering Up the Killers by Analyze
+- A Triumphant Return – A Hypothetical Scene for Gathering Up the Killers

 - The Hayley Marshall Debacle – A Look at Hayley as a Character